Why Most Companies Only Use A/B tests (And Why That’s a Problem)

 • “Which CTA wording gets more taps?”

-These are small questions because they focus on one element on one page, and the potential outcome is usually a tiny lift (1–2% at best).
+These are small questions because they focus on a single element on a single page, and the potential outcome is usually a modest lift (1–2% at best).

 The problem is that teams try to use A/B tests to answer big questions, the kind that decide whether the business actually grows: